smallbasic/smallbasic.github.io/_build/pages/index.markdown

 end
 ```

-## Multi-platform

-SmallBASIC is released for Windows, Linux and Android.
-It can be build from source for many other POSIX compliant operating systems including Raspberry Pi OS for the Raspberry Pi.
-Thanks to the build in IDE programs can be written on your Android powered tablet or mobile phone and executed immediately ([Downloads](/pages/download.html)).
+## Programming Made Easy for All

+SmallBASIC is available for various operating systems, including
+Windows, Linux, and Android.
+You can even build it from source to run
+on many other POSIX-compliant systems, such as Raspberry Pi OS for the
+Raspberry Pi.
+With its built-in Integrated Development Environment
+(IDE), you can write programs on your Android-powered tablet or mobile
+phone and run them instantly.
+If you want to get started, you can
+download SmallBASIC from our ([Downloads](/pages/download.html)) page.

-Your program can be bundled with all necessary libraries to create executable files for Windows (exe-files) or Linux (AppImage).
-For Android a signed pkg can be created and for example distributed using Google play ([Distribute your program](/pages/distributiontool.html)).
+SmallBASIC makes it easy to bundle your program with all the necessary
+libraries, creating executable files for Windows (exe-files) or Linux
+(AppImage).
+For Android, you can create a signed package (pkg) and
+distribute it through platforms like Google Play.
+Learn more about
+distributing your program on our ([Distribution](/pages/distributiontool.html)) page.

-Additionally you can start programming with the online version of SmallBASIC in your browser right now: [Start online](/online/sbasic.html).
+If you prefer an online experience, you can start programming with the
+web-based version of SmallBASIC in your browser right now.
+Just click on [Start online](/online/sbasic.html) to begin coding.

 ## Editors, IDE and SmallBASIC versions